-Unlike in previous crises in the history, where travelers’ spending power was weakened, this crisis has had different effects: it irrevocably changed customers’ behaviour, as well as their decision-making processes, points of view and values.
+Unlike in previous crises in the history, where travelers’ spending power was weakened, this crisis has had different effects: it irrevocably changed customers’ behavior, as well as their decision-making processes, points of view, and values.

-Yet despite the high levels of spending, these two areas are not expected to recover for at least five years or more.
+Yet, despite the high levels of spending, these two areas are not expected to recover for at least five years or more.
 However, culture and heritage experiences are expected to take four years minimum, with recovery aided by online bookings.
-The outlook for nature-based experiences such as visits to national parks is even more optimistic, within two years.
+The outlook for nature-based experiences such as visits to national parks is even more optimistic and expected to happen within two years.

-As companies slowly re-emerge from the crisis the importance of engaging and building relationships and emotional links with the end consumer, personalization and unique offers becomes more than ever vital.
+As companies slowly re-emerge from the crisis, the importance of engaging and building relationships and emotional links with the end consumer, personalization, and unique offers becomes more vital than ever before.

 Customer segmentation will become more complex; travel companies should start thinking about microsegment and move away from grouping customers into basic boxes like business and leisure travelers.